William H. Milliken Jr.: War Board Revolt

 After the 1963 General Election in Delaware County, a power struggle broke out among members of the Republican ruling circles.
 Milliken had aligned himself with Sam Dickey from Upper Darby against McClure in an attempt to take over the War Board.
 McClure had attempted to appoint Upper Darby Township Commissioner George Hill, a former Dickey rival, to the War Board, rather than a representative chosen by Dickey.
 The Upper Darby Board of Commissioners, in their other capacity as GOP ward leaders, voted to nominate Dickey himself to the War Board.

 By early 1964, the War Board split had attracted four other Republican candidates for Milliken's seat: Harold Ervin of Media; John G. Pew, replacing Swing on the War Board; attorney Stephen McEwen of Upper Darby; and former county commissioner Watkins.
 Matters came to a head on February 7, when the War Board endorsed Watkins over Milliken, citing the latter's poor health as the reason for rejection.
 Milliken received only one vote, presumably his own, in the War Board polling.

 Later that month, the Collingdale Republican leaders followed the lead of Glenolden, Darby, Prospect Park and Tinicum, in dumping Milliken as its representative on the War Board.
 There was some measure of suspense as Milliken pondered another race, this time as an independent, but on February 18, he issued a terse statement: "After consideration, I have decided not to be a candidate for reelection to the U.S. Congress."

 Milliken served out the last year of his term, until January 3, 1965, but would surface again as a candidate in 1966, unsuccessfully bucking his party's leadership.

-He died in Ridley Park on July 4, 1969, and is interred at Arlington Cemetery in Drexel Hill, Pennsylvania.
+He died in Ridley Park on July 4, 1969, and was interred at Arlington Cemetery in Lansdowne, Pennsylvania.